 Working locally, you will join one of our teams delivering great quality individualised support to adults who have a variety of support needs, where every day is different in this challenging but rewarding role.

 Applicants must be prepared to work flexibly as part of the team to meet the needs of the people who use our service.
 Supports will include work in the evenings and weekends as well as sleepovers and waking nights when required.

 If you are caring, reliable, flexible and passionate about getting alongside people providing support to achieve the life they want then... you could be who we are looking for!

 No experience necessary!
 Training and support will be given to help you achieve your full potential.

 If you would like to get involved in support work but cannot commit to a contract due to other commitments, we also have opportunities for you to complement our existing workers by joining our relief register of bank support workers.
 This will mean you can work in a way that best suits you and fits with your life.

 The Community Link Worker programme in Inverclyde is funded by NHS Greater Glasgow and Clyde.
 Community Link Workers are based within GP Practices and they work across the community, third sector and public sector to support people to live well through strengthening connections between community resources and primary care.

-The Community Link Worker will provide a person-centred service that is responsive to the needs and interests of a GP practice population, who are often living in an area affected by socio-economic deprivation.
-They will support them to identify issues that affect their ability to live well.
-Taking a person-centred approach, the post holder will support individuals to help them identify personal outcomes and priorities that they would like to address, to overcome any barriers to addressing these and to link them to local and national support services and activities.
+Community Link Workers provide a service that is responsive to the needs and interests of a GP practice population, who are often living in an area affected by socio-economic deprivation.
+They support patients to identify issues that affect their ability to live well.
+Taking a person-centred approach, the post holder will support individuals to help them identify personal outcomes and priorities that they would like to address, overcome any barriers to addressing these and link them to local and national support services and activities.

-The Community Link Worker will support the existing GP practice team to become better equipped to match local and national support services to the needs of individuals attending for health care.
-They will also build relationships and processes between the GP practice and community resources, statutory organisations, other health services and voluntary organisations.
+The Community Link Worker will support the existing GP practice teams to become better equipped to match local and national support services to the needs of individuals attending for health care.
+They will also build relationships and processes between the GP practices and community resources, statutory organisations, other health services and voluntary organisations